shin1m/recyclone/README.md

 Recyclone is a C++ implementation of a modified version of David F. Bacon's [Recycler](http://www.research.ibm.com/people/d/dfb/papers/Bacon03Pure.pdf).

+It requires C++17 or later.

+Currently, it is built and tested by using only GCC 10.x on Linux x86-64.

 # Features

 * Concurrent garbage collector